Niedermayer.ca

 To illustrate what Fourier Transforms look like, the left hand image is the image of f(x), and the image on the right its respective Fourier Transform.
 The 32 and 64 bit images were created using the Discrete Fourier Transform using the code supplied.
 The 256 bit images were created using the Fast Fourier Transform algorithm.
 In all cases, the Fourier Transforms were rotated 90 degrees around the origin to shift the image to the center of the display.
 Note: All the images have been scaled to the same size for consistency of appearance.

-Spatial Images | Fourier Transforms |
+Spatial Images Fourier Transforms

-A square in a 32x32 pixel image and its associated Fourier Transform.
 (Any ghosted images in the white square was caused by JPEG compression.
-The square should be completely white.) |
+The square should be completely white.)

-A square in a 64x64 pixel image and its associated Fourier Transform. |
+A square in a 64x64 pixel image and its associated Fourier Transform.

-A square in a 256x256 pixel image and its associated Fourier Transform. |
+A square in a 256x256 pixel image and its associated Fourier Transform.

-A photograph in a 256x256 pixel image and its associated Fourier Transform. |
+A photograph in a 256x256 pixel image and its associated Fourier Transform.

 As can be seen from the transforms, the image is a sparsely populated set of data points.
 Compression is possible by measuring a radius from the middle and then truncating all points outside of the resulting circle.
 This compression will also lose some higher frequency detail.
 Alternatively, truncating data points within the middle of the image will result in a loss of low frequency components of the image.